pexip/os-rustc/src/doc/book/nostarch/chapter17.md

 Listing 17-12: Definition of a `Post` struct and a `new` function that creates a new `Post` instance, a `State` trait, and a `Draft` struct

-The `State` trait defines the behavior shared by different post states, and the `Draft`, `PendingReview`, and `Published` states will all implement the `State` trait.
+The `State` trait defines the behavior shared by different post states.
+The state objects are `Draft`, `PendingReview`, and `Published`, and they will all implement the `State` trait.
 For now, the trait doesn’t have any methods, and we’ll start by defining just the `Draft` state because that is the state we want a post to start in.

 When we create a new `Post`, we set its `state` field to a `Some` value that holds a `Box` [1].
 This `Box` points to a new instance of the `Draft` struct.